Iqraimrann/scd_assignment3/README.md

-# 📚 Library Management System (Tkinter GUI)
+# 📚 Library Management System (Tkinter & PyQt GUI)

-A simple yet powerful **Library Management System** built using Python’s `tkinter` GUI toolkit.
-This app allows you to manage physical and digital books — add, lend, return, and remove books easily, with a user-friendly interface.
+A simple yet powerful **Library Management System** built using Python’s GUI toolkits: `tkinter` and `PyQt`.
+This app allows you to manage physical and digital books — add, lend, return, and remove books easily, with user-friendly interfaces available in both frameworks.

 ---